Athens (Piraeus) Port of Call

 Tel: 210 4550229

-Piraeus is not really worth exploring although the Archaeological Museum of Piraeus, close to the harbour, is well worth a visit, with an excellent cross-section of the area's millennia of history.
-Then grab a taxi and a tranquilizer, and head into Athens itself where you can visit several outstanding attractions on a single busy day-trip: the Parthenon atop the Acropolis, old town Plaka, Constitution Square and the ancient Agora are all splendid.
+Piraeus is not really worth exploring, although the Archaeological Museum of Piraeus, close to the harbour, is well worth a visit, with an excellent cross-section of the area's millennia of history.
+Then grab a taxi and head into Athens itself where you can visit several outstanding attractions on a single busy day-trip: the Parthenon atop the Acropolis, old town Plaka, Constitution Square and the ancient Agora are all splendid.

 Daphne's - celebrated Greek restaurant in the centre of Athens

 Vlassis - take your cue from the locals who flock here for the souvlaki

 Spondi - by consensus the best restaurant in Greece